 Round 1.
 Online application and practical exercise – closes midnight Wednesday 14 June 2023.

 Those applicants whose online application is accepted will receive an email with instructions for a timed practical exercise.
 The practical exercise will involve identifying and setting up a campaign. amandla.mobi will provide 250mb to applicants who get through to this practical exercise so that data is not a barrier to applying.

 Applicants who successfully complete round 2 of the application will receive feedback which must be implemented and returned to amandla.mobi for assessment.

 Round 4: Run and try to win a campaign on www.awethu.mobi – starts at 10 am on Thursday 6 July 2023 and ends at midnight on Wednesday 19 July 2023.

-Shortlisted applicants will have to be available on either 27, 28 or 29 January for an interview at the amandla.mobi office.
+Shortlisted applicants will have to be available on one of the above two days for an interview at the amandla.mobi office.
 The interview panel will ask you more questions about yourself, the Fellowship role and will give you 1 or 2 practical exercises to complete.